Great Western Railway War Memorial: Design

 Anthony Lambert, writing for Historic England, described the statue as an "intensely felt and moving sculpture".
 Lambert attributed the figure's realism to Jagger's war experience, a conclusion with which academics Gill Abousnnouga and David Machin concurred in a book about war memorials.
 The pair described the scene of the soldier reading a letter as poignant, but go on to suggest that the stature of the figure—with his heavy coat resting on his shoulders—along with the weight of the bronze projects a sense of strength.
 Joe Whitlock Blundell and Roger Hudson, in their study of London's statuary, The Immortals, also note the influence of his military service on Jagger's sculpture, writing that he "knew whereof he spoke".
 Alan Borg, an art historian and former director of the Imperial War Museum compared the statue favourably to Jagger's more famous Royal Artillery Memorial: he felt that the quality and power of the GWR was equal to that of the Royal Artillery's, which he described as "one of the outstanding examples of 20th-century British art".
+According to the art historian Geoff Archer, Jagger's statue lacks any overt emotion but still "hints at underlying feelings".
+Archer imagined that the soldier's home-knitted scarf was a gift from the writer of the letter, possibly a wife or a mother.